ubc-web-services/ubc-clf-min/README.md

 This is a tool to create a build of the standard CLF distribution with all unused css removed. (http://clf.ubc.ca)

 ### Do I have to install anything?
-No, you should just use the CSS files located in full-width > release > css or standard > release > css.
+No, you should just use the CSS files located in full-width > release > optimized or standard > release > optimized.

 ### Who is it for?
 It's for developers building a UBC CLF website, who don't want to include the entire Bootstrap 2 CSS framework.